-Put simply, a no-fault insurance laws system requires that drivers carry their own protection.
+Put simply, a no-fault insurance law system requires that drivers carry their own protection.
 When an accident happens, no matter who is at fault, your own insurance foots the bill.
 Each driver takes care of his or herself, and theoretically, the chances of someone suing or raising a hissy fit over culpability are lessened.
-And bonus?
-It guarantees every driver immediate medical treatment in the event of an accident.
+As an added perk, It guarantees every driver immediate medical treatment in the event of an accident.

 |Rank||City||Avg.
 Annual Premium|